gincoat/gincoat.github.io/docs/validation.md

 title: Validation and Input Binding
 ---

-Validation takes place when you fill (bind) a given struct with your request data, this struct could be any of your database models which live in the directory `models`, or any of your input model which lives in `httpd/input/input.go`, the input models are simply an intermediate models that used only for validation, you can use them when you don't want to fill your database models with the request data. the Validation is based on the package [go-playground/validator.v8](https://pkg.go.dev/gopkg.in/go-playground/validator.v8)
+Validation takes place when you fill (bind) a given struct with your request data, this struct could be any of your database models which live in the directory `models`, or any of your input model which lives in `httpd/input/input.go`, the input models are simply an intermediate structs used only for validation, you can use them when you don't want to fill your database models with the request data. the Validation is based on the package [go-playground/validator.v8](https://pkg.go.dev/gopkg.in/go-playground/validator.v8)

 ### How to define validation rules